tact-lang/pitaya/docs/SPECIFICATION.md

 ## 1.4 Non-Goals

-- Memory-aware admission control: the system admits tasks using CPU tokens only; memory-based gating is out of scope.
-- Formal fsync/clock proofs: the system relies on interval fsync (≤50ms) and atomic snapshot renames.
+- Formal correctness proofs of fsync/clock behavior: out of scope.
+Instead, the system enforces a single durability invariant tying snapshots to fsynced events (see Event ↔ Snapshot Durability) and uses atomic snapshot renames.

 ## 1.5 Conventions and RFC Keywords